Body armor

 Body Armor Manufacturer Workshop

-NIJ will hold an online workshop for body armor manufacturers on March 30, 2025 from 1-3pm ET, to provide updates on its standards and conformity assessment activities related to ballistic-resistant body armor.
+NIJ’s online workshop for body armor manufacturers has been postponed from its original date of March 19.
+The webinar will provide updates on standards and conformity assessment activities related to ballistic-resistant body armor and include opportunities to ask questions.

 Specification for NIJ Ballistic Protection Levels and Associated Test Threats, NIJ Standard 0123.00